mottosso/allzpark/docs/pages/getting-started.md

 ### Your first payload

-We've managed to make a new project, and an application and we're just about ready to start developing the next King Kong movie.
+We've managed to make a new profile, and an application and we're just about ready to start developing the next King Kong movie.

 But there is something else missing.
 For the purposes of this chapter, I will assume you are developing King Kong using Autodesk Maya, but the same applies to just about any application.